onqtam/headjack/docs/why/COLLECTIVE_INTELLIGENCE.md

 > "The body cannot live without the mind." - [Morpheus, The Matrix](https://www.goodreads.com/quotes/1158662-the-body-cannot-live-without-the-mind-morpheus-the-matrix)

+> "It is not the amount of knowledge that makes a brain.
+It is not even the distribution of knowledge.
+It is the interconnectedness." - [James Gleick](https://www.goodreads.com/quotes/393099-it-is-not-the-amount-of-knowledge-that-makes-a)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Biases & Evolutionary Psychology
 ██████████████████████████████████████████████████████████████████